Chaduke/paddles_balls_blocks_walls/README.md

 - Finish Editor
     - Add new block types (in progress)
     - Add powerups (items) (in progress)
+- Fix invalid entity issue when going directly to play mode
+- Add a little ball control with the paddle
 - Finish Menu (make it much prettier)
 - Finish UI / HUD (need to start this soon)
 - Redo all sounds / music in Ableton Live